2019 Mike Lewis Prize Winner:

 The Strauss Center for International Security and Law at the University of Texas at Austin and Ohio Northern University’s Pettit College of Law (ONU), in consultation with the American Association of Law Schools (AALS) Section on National Security Law, have established the Mike Lewis Prize for National Security Law Scholarship.
 The prize honors Professor Mike Lewis of ONU, a much-loved colleague and prolific scholar who passed away in 2015.

-Each year for the next eight years, the Mike Lewis Prize—in the amount of $1,000—will be awarded to the author of an outstanding national security law article.
+Each year, the Mike Lewis Prize—in the amount of $1,000—will be awarded to the author of an outstanding national security law article.

-Mike was a unique and cherished contributor to our field.
+Mike Lewis was a unique and cherished contributor to the national security law field.
 He was a former naval aviator who trained in the elite “Top Gun” program and served in the first Gulf War.
 As a law professor, he brought his experience with armed conflict to bear on his scholarship and teaching.

 Mike never lost sight of the polestars of international and constitutional law, even as he acknowledged the challenges of today’s armed conflicts with non-state actors such as ISIS and Al Qaeda.
 He was widely known and appreciated in our community, and is missed by all.